- Who are the Ascended Masters?1

 There were many offshoots of the Theosophical Society, and much history about the society itself that one could write a book about it.
 Much can be discovered by researching Theosophical Society and Blavatsky, and choosing for oneself what to believe, as Theosophists tell one story and their antagonists tell another.
 It is known that Madame Blavatsky delved into the psychic and occult and was claimed as an impostor in 1885, by the Cambridge-based Society for Psychical Research.
 They published their view: “FOR OUR PART, WE REGARD her as neither the mouthpiece of hidden seers, nor as a mere vulgar adventuress; we think that she has achieved a title to permanent remembrance as one of the most accomplished, ingenious, and interesting imposters in history.”

-Their comment was preceded in 1884 by two of her staff publicly releasing private letters to the Madras Christian College Magazine, supposedly these communiqués written from Blavatsky to these two people when and how to fabricate miracles—causing letters to coalesce from nowhere, roses to shower from ceilings, and astral heads to waft on the evening breeze.
+Their comment was preceded in 1884 by two of her staff publicly releasing private letters to the Madras Christian College Magazine, supposedly these communiqués written from Blavatsky to these two people about "when and how to fabricate miracles"—causing letters to coalesce from nowhere, roses to shower from ceilings, and astral heads to waft on the evening breeze.

 After Blavatsky's death in 1891 Judge became involved in a dispute with Olcott and Annie Besant.
 Judge was accused of having forged messages - short ones, usually, supposedly by Mahatmas.
 As a result, he ended his association with Olcott and Besant during 1895 and took most of the Society's American Section with him.
 Annie Besant and Henry Olcott formed the Theosophical Society – Adyar in India.
 Judge took most of the American Theosophical Society, but also that group later splintered.
 Judge died a year later.